The best erectile dysfunction treatment options with Kristine Clements, ARNP-C

 - 15:04 Side effects of penile injections: Trimix

 Hello, everyone.
-Welcome to Invigor Podcast.
-I’m Savannah Webb joined by James Timmons and today we are joined with Christine Clements, who is an ARNP-C and specializes in erectile dysfunction.
+Welcome to the Invigor Podcast.
+I’m Savannah Webb joined by James Timmons, and today we are with Kristine Clements, who is an ARNP-C and specializes in erectile dysfunction.
 How are you doing today, Kristine?

 I’m well, thank you for having me.

 Yeah, definitely.
 James, if you want to kind of maybe talk about what we’re going to be going into today.

 Yeah.
 So today, we’re going to be discussing everything from the causes of erectile dysfunction to the best available treatments.
 So Kristine, educating ourselves in these things is important.
 So we want to spend the next few minutes having you help us understand a few things about erectile dysfunction.
 So what is the science behind ED?
 Like what is physically happening in the body?

 Typically, it’s multifactorial.
 So there is some vascularity resistance going on, whether that’s from diabetes, high blood pressure, can be from high cholesterol.
 Could be other things; maybe they have pelvic fractures, or they’ve had, you know, paralysis of some sort.
 Maybe they have Parkinson’s disease or neurological issues.
 And so it can be a variety of reasons.